||Instructions to Contributors

 of no more than 250 words;

-A PDF or MS Word version of your submission or three double-spaced hard copies.
+A PDF or MS Word version of your submission.

 Submitted articles may range in length from 18 to 30 pages (roughly

-All submissions and inquiries should be send to:
+All submissions and inquiries should be sent to:

 Dodge Hall, MC 1812